hypo69/hypo/docs/gemini/consultant/ru/utils/video.md

 from src.logger import logger

-#.. autofunction:: save_video_from_url

 async def save_video_from_url(
     url: str,
     save_path: str
 ) -> Optional[Path]:
-    """
-    Downloads a video from a given URL and saves it to the specified path asynchronously.
+    """Download a video from a URL and save it locally asynchronously.

-    :param url: The URL of the video.
+    :param url: The URL of the video to download.
+    :type url: str
     :param save_path: The path to save the downloaded video.
+    :type save_path: str
-    :raises aiohttp.ClientError: If there's a network issue during download.
+    :raises aiohttp.ClientError: if there's a network error.
-    :return: The path to the saved video file if successful, otherwise None.
+    :returns: The path to the saved video file if successful, or None otherwise.
     """
     save_path = Path(save_path)